Measuring Comodules and Enrichment: Background

-One of the basic goals of \cite{Measuringcomonoid} was to estabilsh an enrichment of the category of monoids in the category of comonoids, under certain assumptions on $\ca{V}$.
-Below we summarize the basic results; details can be found in Sections 4 and 5 therein.
+A fundamental objective of \cite{Measuringcomonoid} was to establish an enrichment of the category of monoids over the category of comonoids.
+The key results are outlined below, with further details available in Sections~4 and 5 of \cite{Measuringcomonoid}.
+Certain aspects of this theory were generalised in the many-object setting of enriched categories in \cite{VCocats}.